Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-While estimation theory for fully observed causal models represented by DAGs is very well developed, causal models most relevant to practical applications are sure to contain variables that are unmeasured or hidden to the data analyst.
-In such cases, the observed data distribution $p(V)$ may be considered to be a margin of a distribution $p(V \cup H)$ associated with a DAG $\G(V \cup H)$ where vertices in $V$ correspond to observed variables and vertices in $H$ correspond to unmeasured or hidden variables.
+While estimation theory for fully observed causal models represented by DAGs is well developed, causal models most relevant to practical applications are sure to contain variables that are unmeasured or hidden to the data analyst.
+In such cases, the observed data distribution $p(V)$ can be viewed as a margin of a distribution $p(V \cup H)$ associated with a DAG $\G(V \cup H)$ where vertices in $V$ correspond to observed variables and vertices in $H$ correspond to unmeasured or hidden variables.
 Two complications arise from the presence of hidden variables.
-First, the target parameter $\psi(t)$ may not always be identified as a function of the observed data and second, parameterizations of latent variable models are generally not fully identifiable and may contain singularities \citep{drton2009discrete}.
+First, the target parameter $\psi(t)$ may not always be identified as a function of the observed data law, and second, parameterizations of latent variable models are generally not globally identified and may contain singularities \citep{drton2009discrete}.

 A natural alternative to the latent variable model is one that places no restrictions on $p(V)$ aside from those implied by the Markov restrictions given by the factorization of $p(V \cup H)$ with respect to ${\cal G}(V \cup H)$.
-It was shown in \citep{evans2018margins} that all \emph{equality constraints} implied by such a factorization are captured by a nested factorization of $p(V)$ with respect to an \emph{acyclic directed mixed graph (ADMG)} ${\cal G}(V)$ derived from ${\cal G}(V \cup H)$ via the \emph{latent projection} operation described by \cite{verma1990equivalence}.
-Such an ADMG is a smooth supermodel of infinitely many hidden variable DAGs that share the same identification theory for $\psi(t)$ and imply the same equality constraints on the margin $p(V)$ \citep{richardson2017nested, evans2019smooth}.
+It was shown by \cite{evans2018margins} that all equality constraints implied by such a factorization are captured by a nested factorization of $p(V)$ with respect to an \emph{acyclic directed mixed graph (ADMG)} ${\cal G}(V)$ derived from ${\cal G}(V \cup H)$ via the latent projection operation described by \cite{verma1990equivalence}.
+Such an ADMG is a smooth supermodel of infinitely many hidden variable DAGs that share the same identification theory for $\psi(t),$ and imply the same equality constraints on the margin $p(V)$ \citep{richardson2017nested, evans2019smooth}.
 Thus, our use of ADMGs for identification and estimation of the target $\psi(t)$ is without loss of generality.